Criteria for Admission

 1.1 Orion College is a Remedial School (not a special needs school) that primarily accommodates learners with barriers to learning.

-1.2 Any application for admission received for learners with specialized educational needs will be carefully considered in order to make a recommendation that will be most appropriate according to the learner’s needs.
+1.2 Any application for admission received for learners with specialised educational needs will be carefully considered in order to make a recommendation that will be most appropriate according to the learner’s needs.

 1.3 The recommendations are based on the profile of the learner encompassing indicators of need, access to curriculum and levels of support required.
 All the available information about the learner, e.g. school performance, life history, family background and other available and supporting documentation will be carefully integrated and assessed.